-Consisting of 16 different beach towns, Walton County, Florida, features an uncommon location on the Choctawhatchee Bay and the Gulf of Mexico.
-These two bodies of water coupled with open space provide nature lovers ample places to play, roam, or simply kick back and relax.
+Consisting of 16 beach towns, Walton County, Florida, features an uncommon location on Choctawhatchee Bay and Gulf of Mexico.
+These two bodies of water coupled with open space provide nature lovers ample places to play, roam, or kick back and relax.
 And the 30A highway that runs through the area offers easy access to it all.
-Grab the bikes, pack a picnic and check out our picks for the best South Walton parks.
+Ready to go?
+Grab the bikes, pack a picnic and check out the best South Walton parks.

 South Walton Parks Welcome Outdoor Enthusiasts